ambewas/react-introduction/step_1/chapter_1.md

 - extending a `Component` class
 - a pure functional component.

 Take a look at `course_assets/react-components.html` to review the three different ways of writing a React component.
-Today, we'll mostly use the legacy `createClass` method, so we don't need to cover too much ES2015 concepts.
+Today, we'll mostly use the legacy `createClass` method, so we don't need to cover too many ES2015 concepts.

 In reviewing these components, also note the following bit of code: